Anujitsaha/Anujitsaha/README.md

-EEG Signal Classification Project
+EEG Signal Classification Project:
 This project focuses on using a classification algorithm to differentiate between segments of EEG signals that correspond to eye opening and eye closing.
 The data utilized in this project was obtained from a subject using a 2-electrode EEG system.

-Project Overview
+Project Overview:
 In this project, we performed the following steps:

 Preprocessing of EEG signals to ensure data quality and remove artifacts.